Shock-mitigating suspension seats: The Suspension module

-Airpsrings, coil-over springs, and leaf-springs are commonly used to provide a restoring force for suspension seats.
+Airsprings, coil-over springs, and leaf-springs are commonly used to provide a restoring force for suspension seats.
 Motion is attenuated and impact energy is dissipated as heat in a damping chamber that is coupled with the spring mechanism.
 This combination is intended to enable the seats to reduce impact severity and return to their equilibrium position.

 Though it is the most common configuration, the axis of travel of the shock-absorber need not be parallel to the axis of travel of the seat surface, and it need not be fixed over the course of its stroke.
 In such cases the transfer of forces from the deck to the seat is achieved through one or more linkage members.

 The suspension module may be of custom design or adapted from the shock-absorbing isolators used in off-road vehicles, trucks, or mountain bikes.
 Weight restrictions, space limitations, and rider sight-line requirements determine the physical characteristics of the suspension.
 In the marine environment, additional emphasis on ruggedization is required to protect the suspension from corrosion.